Last Updated on January 4, 2021 by Jack Sanders

 These boots had a highly durable rubber wedge outsole which came from Vibram, an Italian company known worldwide for its innovative rubber compounds.

-These soles were resistant to oil and slips, giving me an excellent traction to move around my worksite while reducing the risk of falls or accidents, which would add further damage to my already bad knees.
+These soles were resistant to oil and slips, giving me excellent traction to move around my worksite while reducing the risk of falls or accidents, which would add further damage to my already bad knees.

 Additionally, these Thorogood boots included a strong fiberglass shank that added the much-needed stability to my work experience.
 After all, stability played an essential part in keeping my knees from going off and getting injured.